Effective Date: August 13, 2019.

 “Stellar” is a trademark of the Stellar Development Foundation.
 All rights reserved.

 You must use graphic Stellar Marks (including logos and design marks) in the form in which it is made available by Stellar.
-To avoid confusion, you may not alter the color, font, proportions, or any other aspect of our logos and design marks.
+To avoid confusion, you may not alter the color, font, proportions, or any other aspect of our logos and design marks without our prior consent.

 You must also set a logo or design mark off from the other content appearing in your use, and must not place it in such close proximity to other content that it is indistinguishable from that other content.